Vcvzgbzz/fakeBankProject/README.md

 ## Tech Summary

 Some of the tools used included: prettier (formats the files), fortawesome (icons), Typescript, Fake User Api, and React.
+It is the same stack that we used for our Next.js assignment, although this time instead of using javascript components we used typescript components.

 ## Individual Member Contributions